Flo-CS/whats-in-my-fridge/Project/Project.md

 # Features & Ideas
 - When manually adding/scanning the product barcode
     - Select if it's a product removing or adding
-    - Possibilty to select a quantity by product or product division
+    - Possibility to select a quantity by product or product division
-    - Possibilty to select a product division (for instance for yogurts) *Only in adding mode
+    - Possibility to select a product division (for instance for yogurts) *Only in adding mode
 - When a user totally remove a product don't remove it from the database, just set the quantity to 0 to avoid user to set product division each time he add it again

 # Server